3 Lessons from Recent MLIS Grads

 - “One key message emerged: stepping outside their comfort zone can help LIS graduates find their best fit in the evolving library landscape.”
 We’ve talked about this, too – consider expanding your view of the LIS world.
 There are many opportunities outside of public, academic, and even special libraries.
 Options abound in marketing departments, tech companies and government, not to mention knowledge management, technical writing, UI design, research, and so much more.

 I encourage you to read all of the report’s sections, which include Bouncing Back, Charting the Job Course, and Explore All the Data.
-You can also see the results from past years.
 Go investigate for yourself – I’d love to know what you find interesting, useful, or surprising, so I invite you to turn the comments into a discussion!